CIBK-FM

-CIBK-FM (98.5 Virgin Radio) is a Top 40/CHR radio station based in Calgary, Alberta, Canada.
+CIBK-FM (98.5 Virgin Radio) is a contemporary hit radio station based in Calgary, Alberta, Canada.
 The Bell Media outlet operates at 98.5 FM with an effective radiated power of 100 kW from a transmitter located at the intersection of Old Banff Coach Road and 85 Street Southwest, and its studios located in the CTV Calgary studios on Patina Rise SW in the Prominence Point neighborhood of Calgary.

 As of Winter 2020, CIBK is the 16th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.

 History

 The station received approval by the CRTC in March 2001.
-When CIBK made its debut on September 6, 2002 as Vibe 98.5, they thought they would become the city's first R&B/hip hop outlet, but they were beaten to the punch by CKIS by about a month.
+CIBK made its debut on September 6, 2002, as Vibe 98.5, and planned to be the city's first R&B/hip hop station, but were preceded by CKIS by about a month.
 This would spark a format war in Calgary, with both stations making potshots at one another.
-On April 1, 2003, CKIS would bail out and abruptly change to the "Jack FM" format, leaving CIBK as the victor.
+On April 1, 2003, CKIS abruptly changed to the "Jack FM" format, leaving CIBK as the sole R&B station.

-However, CIBK would also go through an evolution of its own as they transitioned to a rhythmic contemporary direction by 2003, and to their current mainstream Top 40 direction by 2004.
+However, CIBK transitioned to a rhythmic contemporary direction by 2003, and to a mainstream Top 40 direction in 2004.
 CIBK still played R&B/hip hop product (although at a reduced rate), and also incorporated pop and dance into the mix, in part due to its license with the CRTC that now requires the station to be programmed as a Top 40/CHR outlet.
 Because CIBK was anticipated for years prior to its launch to be Calgary's long-awaited urban station, it had faced much criticism for bailing out to a Top 40 format leaving many of the station's hip-hop/R&B fans disappointed and let down by Standard.

 CIBK was part of the acquisition of most of the assets of Standard Broadcasting by Astral Media that was completed on October 29, 2007.
 Under Astral, CIBK dropped the rhythmic lean.